sqlwatch/docs/configuration/central-repository/data-import/alternative-import.md

 ```

 ## SQL Server Integration Services Package
->It is assumed that the SQL Server Integration Services (SSIS) is installed and configured and that the SSISDB has been initialized and the environment is operational.
+>It is assumed that the [SQL Server Integration Package (SSIS)](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services) is installed and configured and that the SSISDB has been initialized and the environment is operational.

 ### Package Deployment